MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 ::: moniker-end

 Django project templates in Visual Studio are included with all earlier versions of Python Tools for Visual Studio.
-The template details might differ from the descriptions in this tutorial, especially for earlier versions of the Django web framework.
+The template details might differ from the descriptions in this tutorial series, especially for earlier versions of the Django web framework.

 Python development isn't currently supported in Visual Studio for Mac.
 On Mac and Linux, use the [Python extension in Visual Studio Code](https://code.visualstudio.com/docs/python/python-tutorial) tutorial.